OCA/stock-logistics-reporting/stock_quantity_history_location/README.rst

 Usage
 =====

--  Go to: *Inventory / Reporting / Inventory or Inventory Valuation*
+-  Go to: *Inventory / Reporting / Locations*

 -  Filter by location